bradym05/VoldexCodeTest-Repository/README.md

 -Players whose data is saving in another server will be kicked to prevent duplication or data loss<br />
 -Error codes are retrieved and handled uniquely based on the current documentation<br />
 -Active processes are counted to ensure all processes complete on BindToClose<br />
+-All methods like "ArrayInsert" which change data refer back to the "SetData" method to handle all changes in one place<br />

 TycoonHandler (PadService replacement): <br />

+-First gets DataObjects from PlayerData for new players. <br />
+-Creates tycoons from the TycoonClass module for new players. <br />
+-Cleans up tycoons when players leave. <br />
+-Manages a leaderstats folder for client replication. <br />
+-Leaderstats are simply a reflection of data stored on the server. <br />

 -Created a tycoon template to be cloned for each player. <br />
 -Seperated buildings from template to keep only one copy in memory. <br />